Jay Chanoine

 Jay Chanoine is a stand-up comedian from Manchester, New Hampshire.
-He has released two albums, most recently 2019's The Texas Chanoinesaw Massacre, produced by Grammy winner Dan Schlissel for Stand Up!
+He has released three albums, including 2019's The Texas Chanoinesaw Massacre and 2025's Chanoinigans, both produced by Grammy winner Dan Schlissel for Stand Up!
 Records.
-It reached No. 1 on the Amazon comedy chart.

 Career

 Chanoine started performing stand-up comedy in 2009.
 He was recognized by New Hampshire Public Radio's Word of Mouth program as one of the top comics in the state, saying that "Jay has loads of talent.
 He's funny.
 He's got personality.
 And there's that feeling he might make something of this."
 New Hampshire weekly The Hippo called his comedy "edgy" and noted that Chanoine's favorite topics included "alt rock, Teenage Mutant Ninja Turtles and his ability to fit into his wife’s clothes."
 He is featured in director Lisa Romagnoli's 2013 documentary Wicked Funny 2, an exploration of the New Hampshire comedy scene.

-Chanoine has toured frequently with Austin, Texas comic JT Habersaat, and performed with Kyle Kinane, Myq Kaplan and Sam Jay.
+Chanoine has performed at comedy festivals including the Altercation Comedy Festival in Austin, Texas, and the B4uDie Fest in Alaska.
+He has toured frequently with Austin, Texas comic JT Habersaat, and performed with Kyle Kinane, Myq Kaplan and Sam Jay.

 He is a contributing writer for satirical website The Hard Times.

+In 2022, Chanoine and Jay Wulff produced a 14-episode podcast series, "Weird Al"Bums, covering each of "Weird Al" Yankovic's studio albums.
+Guests included Eddie Pepitone and Nathan Rabin, with a cameo from Yankovic himself in the final episode.

+Chanoine co-wrote and starred in the 2023 short film You Make Me Wanna Rock!, which won five awards at the Boston 48 Hour Film Festival, including Best Acting for Chanoine.
+He also co-wrote and starred in the 2025 short film Resigning, which won four awards including Best Actor for Chanoine at the Portland, Maine, 48 Hour Film Festival.